sherburj/30-seconds-of-cpp/vector/resize.md

 # resize

-**Description :**
+**Difficulty** : Beginner

+**Time Considerations** : 15 minutes

-Resizes vector to contain n elements.
+**Description :** : Resizes vector to contain n elements.
+Can be used to add and remove elements.

+Two variations:

-If the vector is resized to larger size than it was originally then additional elements will be initialized to value specified by the second parameter ( optional ) or defaulted to 0 if the parameter is not provided.
+1. If the vector is resized without a second argument, then newly created elements will default to a value of 0.
+2. If the vector is resized with a second argument, then the newly created elements will contain that argument.

 **Example** :